voideditor/void/README.md

 Void is a fork of the [vscode](https://github.com/microsoft/vscode) repository.
 For a guide to the VSCode/Void codebase, see [`VOID_CODEBASE_GUIDE`](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md).

 ## Support
-You can always reach us in our Discord or contact us via email: hello@voideditor.com.
+You can always reach us in our Discord server or contact us via email: hello@voideditor.com.